phukeo/SCRAMBLE/README.md

 8. To export selected data, select data, enter name into the "User Input" box, then press "Export Select" button

 Note that the individual figures can be manipulated with the navigation toolbars allowing, panning, zooming and the configuration of subplots.
 Pressing the “Save” icon allows the user to export the plots in various formats such as Portable Network Graphics (PNG), Scalable Vector Graphics (SVG) and Raw RGBA bitmap to name a few.

-A more detailed walkthrough is given here - XXXXX [hyperlink to paper]

 Acknowledgement
 ---------------